 Every day, women are forced to travel immediately after taking abortion pills, meaning many experience symptoms whilst still on public transport.
 The 1967 Abortion Act states that women must be in a surgery or clinic to have an abortion - but this Act was based on the assumption that abortions meant a surgical procedure.
 This is no longer the case.

 A woman who is having a miscarriage is permitted to take the pill in her own home, yet a woman seeking an abortion is not given the same choice.
 This double standard has no place in 2018.
 But this can change overnight.
-Health ministers Jeremy Hunt and Vaughan Gething could follow Scotland's lead and introduce home use in England and Wales.
+Health Minister Matt Hancock could follow the lead of Wales and Scotland and introduce home use in England.